Full text : Employment psychology

 Valuable as trade tests are, it must not be forgotten

 that they are limited in their scope.
-As their name in
+As their name indicates,

 which involve a certain body of standard knowledge such